 Whatever your age, never forget that the best time for everything is always “now.”

-Therefore, don’t hesitate to care for yourself, to support yourself, to fight for your dreams and needs while offering happiness to those around you, and receiving it in turn.
+Therefore, don’t hesitate to care for yourself, and to support yourself.
+Fight for your dreams and needs while offering happiness to those around you, and receiving it in turn.